mrfdev/Boosters/README.md

 ## Where we are now

-With Mojang's version 1.17 of Minecraft around the corner, I wanted to pick things up again for some projects.
+With Minecraft version 1.17 around the corner, I wanted to pick things up again for some projects.
 Including this one.
 I've updated it slightly, so it works _okay_ with 1.16.5, and mcMMO Overhaul.
 This now works on 64bit java8, java11 and java16.
 The next step is making it a bit more modern, follow the logic of its purpose a bit more.
 And prepping it for future features that I want to consider.

 ## Bugs / Suggestions